Learn more about the link between vision and balance from a pediatric physical therapist’s point of view.

 A preschooler who frequently falls and loses his balance.
 A 7-year-old who hesitates at the top of the stairs.
 A child who can’t seem to catch a ball or connect on a kick.
-While these may all seem like clear cut gross motor problems, sometimes, the issues I see in children have less to do with motor skills than they do with vision.
+While these may all seem like clear cut gross motor problems, sometimes, the issues I see in children often have less to do with motor skills than they do with vision.

 How to Tell When Vision is Impacting Motor Skills